loganlidster/zara/COMPLETE_PIPELINE_SUMMARY.md

 ## Key Features

-### Wallet Continuity
+### Alternating Signal Pattern
-- Positions carry overnight correctly
+- Logs BUY and SELL signals in alternating pattern
-- System checks last event to determine starting state
+- System checks last event to determine if expecting BUY or SELL next
-- No artificial resets between days
+- Frontend builds wallet from scratch for each report

 ### Incremental Processing
 - Only processes new days